DHTMLX/docs-suite/docs/form/work_with_form.md

 #### Selecting the suitable data format

 Depending on the type of the data entered into an input, you can specify different patterns for input masks.
-Check examples below to learn how to set a pattern mask for data format suitable for your needs:
+Check examples below to learn how to provide a suitable data format:

 - phone number

-The phone number format includes a set of numbers, symbols and spaces:
+The phone number format includes a set of numbers, symbols and spaces.
+You can specify this data format as a string value of the `patternMask` property:

 ~~~jsx
 {